xpdAcq/shed-streaming/docs/tutorials.rst

     # create a temporary database
     db = Broker.named('temp')

+    # Make certain that the data is DB friendly (serialize the graph)
     # we use starsink here because we need to splay out the (name, document)
     # pair into the args
     res.DBFriendly().starsink(db.insert)